 A: A hydrant meter is installed based on availability and includes the following cost:

 - Monthly Basic Facility Charge = $77.60 + $0.00317 per gallon

 - Deposit = $500.00 (Must be paid before a hydrant meter is installed)

 Q: Where can I find out more information about Fire Hydrant Delivery?

 A: Visit faypwc.com and look under the Commercial/Industrial tab > Rates/Fees or Click HERE

-Q: Where do we drop off the application and pick up the hydrant meter?
+Q: Where do we pick up the hydrant meter?

-A: You will not drop off or pick up the fire hydrant meters.
-PWC will install and remove the fire hydrant meters after you contact our Customer Service Office to start or stop the service.
+A: You will not pick up the fire hydrant meter.
+PWC will install and remove the fire hydrant meters after you contact to the Customer Programs Call Center to start or stop the service.